- XI. Direct Deposit

 Non-exempt employees accrue (4.615 hours) of general leave time in each pay period, up to a maximum of 15 days or 120 hours.
 The maximum increases to 20 days after five full years of service.
-Non-exempt personnel must have the permission of their supervisor to take general leave, and failure to secure prior permission will result in unpaid leave and may incur dismissal.
+Non-exempt employees must have the permission of their supervisor to take general leave, and failure to secure prior permission will result in unpaid leave and may incur dismissal.
 Refer to the Employee Handbook – General Leave section for more details.

 Actual time worked in excess of 40 hours in a workweek for non-exempt staff will be compensated at time and one-half the current hourly rate.
 Prior authorization must be obtained.
 Refer to the Employee Handbook – Exempt and Non-Exempt Classification section for definition of non-exempt staff.

 Picture identification cards are issued to all Trinity students, faculty, and staff.
 Identification must be displayed at all times and presented for use of services (i.e. entrance to main building, bookstore, and the library).
 Report all lost or stolen ID’s to the Human Resources Department.

 Trinity provides shuttle service on a regular basis to and from the Brookland / CUA metro station.
-Shuttle schedules are available in the Office of Human Resources and in Department of Public Safety office.
+Shuttle schedules are available in the offices of Human Resources and Department of Public Safety.

 Employees of Trinity may park in the designated campus lots for free.
 Employees who park on campus must register their vehicles online at: https://trinity.thepermitstore.com/, and display the appropriate parking permit decal, which will be mailed to you.
 A temporary decal should be printed at the time of registration and displayed in dash of vehicle until the permanent decal is received.